What Are Pulmonary Function Tests (PFTs)?

 Plethysmography is used for several reasons:

-- Your doctor might order this test to see how a disease such as COPD or asthma is affecting your lung function.
-The test results may show that your treatment needs to change.
+- Your doctor might order this test to see how a disease such as COPD or asthma affects your lungs.
+The test may show that your treatment needs to change.

-- It can also help determine whether your airways have narrowed.
+- It can show if your airways have narrowed.
 If so, the test may help your doctor decide whether lung medications called bronchodilators could help you.
-Bronchodilators help open up airways.
+Bronchodilators open airways.

-- It can help your doctor figure out how well you’d do if you had to have surgery.
+- It can help your doctor figure out how well you’d do if you needed surgery.

 Lung Diffusion Capacity